aaronbloomfield/ics/hws/hw-rsa.md

 individual methods from your code, so if they are not named exactly as they are therein, your code will fail those tests.

+***WARNING!!!*** The `convertToASCII()` and `convertFromASCII()` methods will be used to test your code.
+If they don't work properly, then NONE of your other methods will work.
+Our unit tests, which we use to evaluate your code, will call these to convert back and forth.
+So if they arent't working properly, then you will likely end up with a zero on the assignment.
+Thus, please implement them first, and test them to make sure they work properly.

 You may add any other methods or fields that you would like to add.
 The following is required for our testing harness to work properly on your code: